tldr-pages/tldr/pages/common/df.md

 `df {{path/to/file_or_directory}}`

-- Display statistics on the number of free inodes.
+- Display statistics on the number of free inodes:

 `df -i`